Huerto del Cura

 The House and the Chapel, built in 1940 in local style.
 The wide porch is supported by pillars from palm trees!

-, the main reason for the popularity of the Huerto.
+The Imperial Palm Tree, the main reason for the popularity of the Huerto.
 Dedicated to Empress Elisabeth of Austria in 1894.

-, expert and owner of this huerto from 1940-58.
+Statue of Juan Orts Román, expert and owner of this huerto from 1940-58.

-, who released Elche from the Arab rule in 1265.
+Statue of King Jaime I the Conqueror, who released Elche from the Arab rule in 1265.
 He also protected the palm gardens.

-, sculpture by Alicante artist Eusebio Sempere.
+Tower of Babel, sculpture by Alicante artist Eusebio Sempere.
 Sempere won the Prince of Austurias Price with this sculpture in 1983.

-, a famous Iberian bust found in Elche in 1897.
+La Dama de Elche, a famous Iberian bust found in Elche in 1897.
 The original Lady of Elche is in the National Arqueological Museum in Madrid though.
-Souvenirs with the lady are popular, somewhat of a symbol for Elche.

-, the star of the garden, is the first tree-shaped plant that has been domesticated by civilized man.
+The Phoenix Dactylifera, the star of the garden, is the first tree-shaped plant that has been domesticated by civilized man.